Sentencing Amendment Act 2024: Legislative history

 Until 8 August 2024, the Bill was Part 5 of the Gangs Legislation Bill.
 The Gangs Legislation Bill had passed its first reading on 7 March 2024 along party lines.
 While the National, ACT and New Zealand First parties supported the bill, it was opposed by the Labour, Green and Māori parties.
 During the select committee hearings, Wellington lawyer Michael Bott questioned the necessity of the Bill's gang membership sentencing provisions since the Crimes Act 1961 and other legislation already had penalties for gang membership.

 The Gangs Legislation Bill passed its second reading on 30 July 2024 along party lines.
 On 6 August, Labour MP Duncan Webb proposed an amendment to tighten the criteria for judges to impose mandatory sentences related to gang membership.
 On 8 August, Parliament voted along party lines to reject Webb's proposed amendment.
 That same day, Climate Change Minister Simon Watts successfully moved that the Gangs Legislation Bill be split into separate bills: the Gangs Bill and the Sentencing Amendment Bill.

 Sentencing Amendment and Gangs Bills passed their third reading on 19 September 2024 by a margin of 68 to 55 votes along party lines.
 Government MPs Paul Goldsmith, Mark Cameron, Jamie Arbuckle, James Meager, Cameron Brewer and Rima Nakhle argued that these two new bills would curb gang activities and intimidation and improve public safety.
 Opposition MPs Duncan Webb, Tamatha Paul, Takutai Tarsh Kemp, Steve Abel, Willie Jackson.
 Tracey McLellan and Ginny Andersen argued that the two new bills failed to address the causes of crime and gang membership, and discriminated against Māori.
-The Gangs Act 2024 received royal assent on 23 September.
+The Sentencing Amendment Act 2024 received royal assent on 23 September.